 Whilst patients are waiting for trauma psychological treatment, BERTS can also offer a support worker befriending scheme, as this can be several months.
 Clients meet regularly with a befriender who can help with cultural issues, form filling, doctor’s appointments, literacy support, and offers more general support (but not psychotherapy).

 Kindly contact email@example.com in the first instance if you wish to make a referral, in order to ascertain the level of risk and the potential waiting time for your client.
+You will then need to complete our

 Summary of research into An Exploration of Asylum Seekers' mental-health needs versus services provided within Brighton and Hove by Tessa Axelrod, BERTS Researcher and support worker.

 BERTS is a dedicated trauma service hosted by Brighton & Hove CBT, for refugees, asylum seekers and destitute migrants in Sussex.
 BERTS is a no-cost service.
 It is a purely voluntary service run for the benefit of the community.
-In 2020 we applied for legal status as a registered charity and are awaiting the decision from The Charity Commission.

 We offer free specialist trauma counselling and psychotherapy to local people to help them come to terms with their relocation in the UK, after what can be very difficult experiences for themselves and their families in their countries of origin.
 All of our staff are unpaid and volunteer their time for free.